Being in a relationship with someone during your first holiday together can be both exciting, as well as filled with emotions and anxiety.

 4. Don’t Talk About Their Mom.
 The kids you’re meeting, even if they’re adult children, will always give their loyalty to their mom.
 Even if they realize the split was for the best, they will have years-and-years of memories of the family celebrating the holidays together.
 Avoid the urge to say something about his ex, even if it’s sharing his mumbling sentiments, or a recent memory that gets brought to the table.
 They already have a mom and you’re not signing up to be an instant step-mother.
 Show respect for their mother to avoid any uncomfortable feelings.

 5. Bring a Gift.
 If you’re going to their adult children’s home, bring a thoughtful gift, such as a holiday basket or a candle so you don’t show up empty-handed.
 Don’t do the complete opposite by smothering them with gifts from a stranger.
 If the kids are school-age, bring each of them a small gift, so they have something to open.

 6. Avoid Taking Photos.
 Let your boyfriend or his kids be in charge of snapping photos when you meet.
 His family won’t be sure if you’ll be sticking around, so posting them on social media is a netiquette no-no.

 7. Give a Hug.
 There’s something warm about hugging someone hello or goodbye.
 If you greet them with a handshake and your get together goes well, leave with a quick goodbye hug to show affection to your boyfriend’s kids, so they can welcome you warmly to the family and be happy for their dad.

-Let your boyfriend know you’re excited you are to meet his children and that you’re proud that he thinks enough about your relationship to show that you’re officially a couple.
+Let your partner know you’re excited you are to meet his children and that you’re proud that he thinks enough about your relationship to show that you’re officially a couple.

-Remember, he’s nervous that it will go well too.
+Remember, they’re nervous that it will go well too.
 Be genuine and warm.

 Wishing you much love and joy at the holidays.